What do we do?

 Our democratic rule of law defends itself against terrorism and extremism.
 Threats are continuously identified by the security services and monitored as a matter of priority.

-The Common Database (CDB) contains the names of all known extremists and terrorist of Belgium.
+The Common Database (CDB) contains the names of the persons who are monitored with priority in our country with regard to extremism and terrorism.
 It is the tool to ceaselessly share relevant information between the partner services.
 Extremism manifests itself in various ways.
 We identify five categories of extremists with strong links to Belgium.

-- Foreign Terrorist Fighters (FTFs): persons who have travelled to a conflict zone in order to join a terrorist group or have returned from a terrorist conflict zone, who have been prevented of leaving or who intended to leave.
+- Foreign Terrorist Fighters (FTFs): persons who have travelled to a conflict zone in order to join a terrorist group, who have returned from a terrorist conflict zone, who have been prevented from leaving or who intend to leave.

 - Homegrown Terrorist Fighters (HTFs): persons who do not intend to travel to a terrorist organisation abroad.
 They choose to commit or support terrorist acts here.